trustoverip/utility-foundry-wg/workflow/stories/kob.md

 This initiative is driven with the help of -

-- Managed Service Providers - help in conceptualizing and implementing the use cases for this utility [Wipro , Kerala Blockchain Academy, Cochin University of Science and Technology]
+- Managed Service Providers - help in conceptualizing and implementing the use cases for this utility.
 - Community of developers - design and build use cases for the utility through crowd sourcing initiatives
 - Associations - define and validate implementation of use case

-The KOB utility is intended to serve organizations that desire to participate in digital trust ecosystems and require an enterprise grade governance framework.
+The KOBPIU is intended to serve organizations that desire to participate in digital trust ecosystems and require an enterprise grade governance framework.
 The framework will:

 - Enforce permissioned-writes with contractual instruments that will conform to privacy regulations such as GDPR
 - Maintain financial sustainability of the consortium members without the use of cryptographic tokens